 Call an Experienced Minnesota Criminal Defense Lawyer Today

 If you’ve been charged with grand theft auto, you’re facing a felony charge and it’s serious.
 The formidable criminal defense attorneys at Gerald Miller in Minneapolis are committed to aggressively advocating on behalf of your legal rights and for your favorable case resolution.
+Still wondering is stealing a car is a felony?
 To learn more, please don’t hesitate to contact or call us at 612.440.3212 today.